Deploying Highly Available Services with Cisco Nexus Dashboard

 Warning: Failover can be a disruptive operation and should only be performed as last resort option to recover cluster from disasters using standby where two master nodes have lost their state due to hardware faults.
 Proceed? (y/n):y

 Following this command, state is copied from the remaining primary to the standby node.
-Both nodes will reboot and the standby node will boot up as the primary node.
+Both nodes will reboot and the standby node will boot up as a primary node.

 Note: In case of a double failure scenario, only if a standby node is available, it is possible to restore the cluster.

-Currently, ND platform and services do not support scheduled backups.
+In version 3.1 and earlier, ND platform and services do not support unified backup of services and platform so they must be taken individually.
+Also, scheduled backups are not supported up until Nexus Dashboard 3.1 included.
 You can retrieve platform backups from the UI as per the following example.

 A screenshot of a computerDescription automatically generated